mc-datapacks/en/src/conventions/datapack_uninstallation.md

 > - Use `/schedule clear <function>`
 > - Use `.zip` (Just drag & drop, good experience for the users)
 >
-> Because it has pros is **"Don't worry about the name & No need to disable datapack"**  since `tick.json` is not used.
-And installing `.zip` will be able to force the user to *exit the game or stop the server (reload method 3.3)* to delete the datapack file.
+> Because you don't have to worry about the name when disabling the datapack.
+And installing the `.zip` file will force the user to *exit the game or stop the server (reload method 3.3)* to delete the datapack file.
 Because the datapack is not disabled.

 > - If schedule function command is more than 2
 > - Use `Use /datapack disable <static_name>` (convention.zip every update)